ApurvaAdhav/codenixia-selection-2026-apurva-adhav/README.md

 ### Problem

-Business teams generate large amounts of **sales, customer, inventory, and operational data**, but extracting meaningful insights from this data often requires manual analysis.
+Business teams generate large amounts of sales, customer, inventory, and operational data, but extracting meaningful insights from this data often requires manual analysis.
-Traditional Business Intelligence tools primarily explain **what happened**.
-Determining **why it happened and what action should be taken** can still require significant analytical effort.
+Traditional Business Intelligence tools primarily explain what happened.
+Determining why it happened and what action should be taken can still require significant analytical effort.

 ### Proposed Solution Overview

-The **AI Business Intelligence & Decision Support Assistant** is an AI-powered platform that enables users to **analyze business data through natural-language queries** and generate actionable insights using Data Analytics, Machine Learning, LLMs, RAG, and Agentic AI.
+The **AI Business Intelligence & Decision Support Assistant** is an AI-powered platform that enables users to analyze business data through natural-language queries and generate actionable insights using **Data Analytics, Machine Learning, LLMs, RAG, and Agentic AI**.
 Users can upload CSV/Excel datasets, ask business questions, and receive data-driven insights, visualizations, and recommendations.

 The system is designed to bridge the gap between **traditional Business Intelligence and AI-driven decision support**.